randolf.ca 1.00

 Whether to only convert binary data type sizes that match exactly in methods with names beginning with to_ (when strict mode is enabled, to_int will only interpret binary data that is exactly 4 bytes, and will reject binary data that's less than 4 bytes instead of converting it).

-char * at (const int col)
+char * at (const int ROW, const char *COL_NAME)

 Obtain column data.

-char * at (const int row, const int col)
+char * at (const int ROW, const int COL)

 Obtain column data.